PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Orcs cleared a space in the center of the room where they fought over the bag.
 Claws darted in here and there, trying to snatch the contents.
 The room quickly filled to capacity with the brutish creatures.
 The noise of their disputations was deafening.
 The smell of so many of them, packed so close was debilitating.
 Rattick began to wonder if the chandelier had been a terrible idea.
 But he remained still and silent.
 There was nothing else to do.

 Soon the bag was upended and the contents spilled all over the floor.
 For such a tiny, plain bag, it was shocking to see how much it contained.
 Among the miscellany -- the occasional weapon, rations of food, bits of apparel --  was sack after sack of coin.
-The poured from the opening, landing on the floor with solid, seductive clink of loot.
+They poured from the opening, landing on the floor with solid, seductive clinks of loot.
 What would they do with gold, Rattick wondered.
 He decided to wait until they were tired of fighting amongst themselves.
 Then he would swoop down and collect as many of those sacks as he could.

 Rattick's dreams of avarice were shattered as he watched Orcs claw the leather bags apart and cram the gold pieces in their mouths.
 They clawed and fought and ate until all of Boltac's gold -- of which there was a substantial fortune -- had disappeared into their monstrous gullets.
 Rattick sighed and felt an emotion that was very much like grief.
 Ah well, the dungeon had been good while it lasted, he thought.
 He'd wait for the creatures to disband then he would sneak out like the thief he was.

 But the Orcs did not leave.
 Their squabbles gradually died down, until, bloated on coin, they fell asleep under, on and around the tables.
 Rattick cursed his luck and he shifted his cramping legs.
 How much longer would he be stuck up here?
 He waited until the strange snores of the Orcs below wafted up to his ears.
 Then he uncoiled himself from his perch and climbed back down.

 He snuck through the sated and sedate creatures as quietly as he could.
 When one near the door snorted heavily and rolled over, Rattick swore he could hear coins rattling in his belly.
 A plan suggested itself to Rattick.
 And, with Rattick, where there was a plan, there was almost always a sharp knife involved.
 He drew his cruel blade from the sheath on his thigh and considered how he might do this quietly.
-With an ordinary person, he would just cram a hand over the mouth and slide the dagger down into the the neck.
+With an ordinary person, he would just cram a hand over the mouth and slide the dagger down into the neck.
 This would severe an artery deep inside the torso so that the person would bleed to death internally in a matter of seconds.
 It was very clean and very professional.
 Rattick prided himself on this knowledge of this secret assassin's skill.

 But with an Orc, this presented a number of problems.
 Not the least of which, how do you cover a mouth that has tusks?
 And he had seen how brutishly powerful these things were.
 He doubted that they would die quietly.
 And how could he hope to hold this one down?
 He hunkered in a nearby shadow and considered his prey.
-As he did, out of habit, he drew a whetstone from a pouch on his belt, spit on it, and began to sharpen the already razor-sharp knife out of habit.
+As he did, out of habit, he drew a whetstone from a pouch on his belt, spit on it, and began to sharpen the already razor-sharp knife.
 There was gold enough here, he just needed to figure out how to cut off a piece for himself.

 When he heard a noise from outside, he replaced the knife and sharpening stone and then hid his hands under his robe.
-As clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was first entered the room.
+As clawsteps drew closer, he closed his eyes so that the whites of them might not give him away when whoever it was entered.
 This was an old and important trick of Rattick's.
 Hiding was a fine art, relying as much upon psychology as camouflage.
-The only time a person looked carefully at room hidden there, they generally stopped looking.
-In fact, once they believed they knew who and what was in a room, it was very difficult for them to see anything new.
+The only time a person looked carefully at room was when they first walked in.
+Once they believed they knew who and what was in a room, it became very difficult for them to see anything new.
 It wasn't so much hiding in plain sight, as it was hiding in someone else's self-enforced blind spot.

-He heard another Orc enter the room.There was a shuffling and a scraping of claws here and there as the took in the scene, but there was no sharp intake of breath.
+He heard another Orc enter the room.
+There was a shuffling and a scraping of claws here and there as the took in the scene, but there was no sharp intake of breath.
 No sudden movements.
-Rattick remained unseen.
+Rattick remained concealed.
 Then the Orc spoke, but in the Human tongue.

 "It is safe, they are all asleep," said a voice both alien and familiar to Rattick.
 He opened his eyes and saw Samga, the Wizard's clever Orc.
 And entering the room behind him...
 BOLTAC!
 In spite of himself and his skills of general and considerable sneaklitude, Rattick jumped at the sight of Boltac and struggled to stifle a curse.